catchpoint/terraform-provider-catchpoint/docs/resources/dns_test.md

 - `notification_type` (String) Optional.
 Notification group type to alert.
 Supports only default contacts for now.
 - `number_of_failing_nodes` (Number) Optional.
 Sets the number of failed nodes the alert should trigger if node_threshold_type is 'average across nodes'
 - `omit_scatterplot` (Boolean) Optional.
 Omits scatterplot image from alert emails if set to true
 - `operation_type` (String) Optional.
-Sets the operation type: 'not equals', 'greater than', 'greater than or equals', 'less than', 'less than or equals'
+Sets the operation type:'equals', 'not equals', 'greater than', 'greater than or equals', 'less than', 'less than or equals'
 - `statistical_type` (String) Optional.
 Sets the statistical type for 'trailing value' trigger type.
 Supports only 'average' for now
 - `threshold_interval` (String) Optional.
 Sets the alert time threshold: 'default', '5 minutes', '10 minutes', '15 minutes', '30 minutes', '1 hour', '2 hours', '6 hours', '12 hours'
 - `threshold_number_of_runs` (Number) Optional.
 Sets the threshold for the number of runs or nodes the alert should trigger